 - 1. Log in to the Fastly web interface. - 2.
 From the All services page, select the appropriate service.
-You can use the search box to search by ID, name, or domain.

-- 3. Click the Edit configuration button and then select the option to clone the active version.
+You can use the search box to search by ID, name, or domain. - 3.
+Click the Edit configuration button and then select the option to clone the active version.
 The Domains page appears. - 4.
 Click the Content link.
 The Content page appears. - 5.
 Click the Create header button.
 The Create a header page appears.

-- 6. Fill out the Create a header fields as follows: - In the Name field, type Image Backend (or any meaningful, preferred name). - From the Type menu, select Request, and from the Action menu, select Set. - In the Destination field, type backend. - In the Source field, type Image_Backend.
+- In the Name field, enter Image Backend (or any meaningful, preferred name). - From the Type menu, select Request, and from the Action menu, select Set. - In the Destination field, enter backend. - In the Source field, enter Image_Backend.
 (This should match the name of your global origin server.
 You can see the exact name if you look at your VCL.
-Click on the VCL button at the top of the page.) - From the Ignore if set menu, select No. - In the Priority field, type 10. - 7.
-Click the Create button.
+Click on the VCL button at the top of the page.) - From the Ignore if set menu, select No. - In the Priority field, enter 10.

+7. Click the Create button.
 The new header appears on the Content page.